DoDAO-io/dodao-defi-course/generated/questions/introduction_to_defi.md

 - [ ]  No body buys stablecoins hence they are stable.
 - [ ]  They are not valuable assets.
-- [x]  Backed by a stable asset such as gold or USD
+- [x]  Backed by a stable asset such as gold, USd or an algorithm.
 - [ ]  None of the above

 Hint: Coin gains stability by the asset which backs it.

-Explanation: Stablecoins are backed by stable valuable assets like gold or USD.
+Explanation: Stablecoins are backed by stable valuable assets like gold, USD or some algorithm which helps in maintaining a constant value.

 Sub Topics: uses-of-decentralised-finance